 Upload Source Videos from Your Device

-Add source footage from your computer so Bevyl can use it in projects.
+Add source footage from your computer so Bevyl can upload, process, and reuse those videos when generating new project drafts.

 Brand marketers using Bevyl